yegor256/blog/_drafts/streams.md

 <!--more-->

 The problem lambda expressions are solving in Java and all other OO languages is obvious&mdash;verbosity of code.
-Very often we need small objects to serve a single isolated and one-time purpose.
+Very often we need small **one-method** objects to serve a single isolated and one-time purpose.
 We don't need them to exist or be visible for the entire application.
 Instead, we just need them right here and for once.

-For example, let's say we have a simple list of strings:
+For example, let's say we have a simple <del>collection</del> iterator of strings:

 {% highlight java %}
-Iterable<String> list = Arrays.asList(
+Iterator<String> list = Arrays.asList(
   "one", "two", "", "three", "four", ""
-);
+).iterator();
 {% endhighlight %}

-Now, we want to have another list that doesn't have empty strings.
+Now, we want to have another iterator that doesn't have empty strings.
 We want to exclude them.
-A good old procedural way to do that would be to create a new list and move acceptable items into it using a `for` loop:
+A good old procedural way to do that would be to create a new iterator and move acceptable items into it using a `for` loop:

 {% highlight java %}